viviRbi/vyNote/frontend/Angular.md

 ## What is a directive and what are the different types?
 How to tell these directives apart with syntax?
 - A directive is instructions for rendering a template
 - 3 diferent types:
-	- Component: also know as Directives with templates, a special kind of Directive
+	- Component: also know as Directives with templates, The @component directive is a special type of directive that inherits from the @Directive decorator
 	- Attribute Directives: change apperance or behavior of an element.
 Ex:
 ```angular
 <h1 [ngStyle]="aComponentField"></h1>